-VPN.
-You may have heard the term before, but didn’t know what it meant.
-A VPN, or virtual private network, is an increasingly popular tool to help secure your network and open up a whole new world of online possibilities.
-And like with any new-fangled tech concept you come across, the next logical question is probably: Do I need one?
+A virtual private network, or VPN, is an increasingly popular tool to help secure your network and open up a new world of online possibilities.
+And, like with any new technology, the next logical question is likely: Do I need one?

 VPNs are surprisingly simple apps that perform a very complicated job: They protect your data and secure your internet.
 With the growing fervor surrounding online privacy and the right (or lack thereof) to be forgotten, it’s about time you start using one.